-- A. Public or quasi-public facilities and utilities in compliance with Section 402 and other regulations of this Ordinance. - B. Animal hospitals, kennels, veterinary clinics and other facilities for housing, boarding, breeding and/or caring for animals.
+A. Public or quasi-public facilities and utilities in compliance with Section 402 and other regulations of this Ordinance.

-- C. Child care facilities. - D. Inns or "bed and breakfast inns." - E. Stables, riding academies, and facilities for the training of houses and similar activities, providing that there shall be at least three (3) acres of land for each hors normally kept on the premises. - F. Plant nurseries and other horticultural uses where vegetables, fruit and other plants are grown on the premises or brought to the premises and maintained there for the purpose of retail sales from said premises.
+- B. Animal hospitals, kennels, veterinary clinics and other facilities for housing, boarding, breeding and/or caring for animals. - C. Child care facilities. - D. Inns or "bed and breakfast inns." - E. Stables, riding academies, and facilities for the training of houses and similar activities, providing that there shall be at least three (3) acres of land for each horse normally kept on the premises. - F. Plant nurseries and other horticultural uses where vegetables, fruit and other plants are grown on the premises or brought to the premises and maintained there for the purpose of retail sales from said premises.
 Such other additional products shall be permitted to be sold from the premises as are customarily incidental to the operation of a plant nursery. - G. Commercial catfish productions. - H. Extraction of minerals, including sand and gravel, provided that when "open-pit" operations are proposed, a Reclamation Plan shall be approved by the Mayor and Board of Aldermen prior to the initiation of such open pit mining operations.
 The operator must obtain required permits and approvals, which shall not be transferrable, from other governmental entities and provide the City of Richland Mayor and Board of Aldermen with written proof of same. - I. Animal cemeteries (small domestic animals such as cats and dogs).

 Maximum Building Height: There shall be no height limitations for barns and agricultural storage buildings provided they do not contain space intended for human occupancy.
-No habitable floor of any other building shall exceed a height above the finished ground elevation measured at the front line of the building as specified in the latest edition of the International Building Code adopted by the City.
+No habitable floor of any other building shall exceed two (2) stories unless it is a hotel or industrial building which can be up to sixty (60) feet with every story above two (2) stories having an installed sprinkler system.